Louisiana congressman Luke Letlow dies from COVID-19 at 41

-BATON ROUGE, Louisville -- Luke Letlow, Louisiana's incoming Republican member of the U.S. House, died Tuesday night from complications related to COVID-19 only days before being sworn into office.
+BATON ROUGE, La. -- Luke Letlow, Louisiana's incoming Republican member of the U.S. House, died Tuesday night from complications related to COVID-19 only days before being sworn into office.
 He was 41.

 Letlow spokesman Andrew Bautsch confirmed the congressman-elect's death at Ochsner-LSU Health Shreveport.